 Social media has undoubtedly changed the way we do things.
 It’s fun to share what is happening in your life with friends and family, no matter how distant they may be.
 But while social media is intended to be for personal use, the way you use it can make or break your chances of employment.
+Read this article if you're a job seeker wanting to improve your chances of employment in a world ruled by social media!

 When used wisely, social media can be a great tool to help you land your dream job.
 However, careless posting on your social media account can ruin your chances of landing a role.
 Sure, it's not appealing to follow rules for something that is supposed to be fun, but taking simple precautions can stop you giving potential employers a bad impression.